Africa–United States relations: Reagan–Bush administrations, 1981–1993

 The Presidency of Ronald Reagan, starting in January 1981, decided that the Carter administration had largely failed in Africa, and sharply changed directions.
 It abandoned the Carter emphasis on human rights, and instead emphasized anti-communism.
 This meant reversals of policies in South Africa and Angola, and changes in the USA's relationships with Ethiopia and Libya, which were pro-Soviet.

 Carter's policy was to denounce and try to end the apartheid policies in South Africa and Angola, whereby small white minorities had full control of government.
 Under the new conservative administration a more conciliatory approach was taken by the Assistant Secretary of State Chester Crocker.
 He rejected confrontational approaches, and called for "Constructive engagement".
 Crocker was highly critical of the outgoing Carter administration for its apparent hostility to the white minority government in South Africa, by acquiescing in the United Nations Security Council's imposition of a mandatory arms embargo (UNSCR 418/77) and the UN's demand for the end of South Africa's illegal occupation of Namibia (UNSCR 435/78).

 Crocker came up with a complex multinational peace plan, that he struggled to achieve for eight years.
 The most essential provision required the removal of Cuba's large, well-armed forces from Angola.
 The United States would then quit funding the anti-Marxist forces led by Jonas Savimbi, South Africa would pull out of Southwest Africa, allowing Namibia to become independent.
 The white rulers in South Africa would remain in power but relax their restrictions on the African National Congress.
 Crocker was successful in 1988, and during the George HW Bush administration, 1989 to 1993, the goals were realized.

 The Reagan administration mobilized private philanthropic and business sources to fund food supplies to areas in Africa devastated by famine.
 For example, music promoter Bob Geldorf in 1985 produced Live Aid, a benefit concert that raised over $65 million and dramatically raised awareness.
 US government focused on transportation and administrative issues.

 Military

 As of 2019 the U.S. military maintains a network of 29 military bases across the African continent.

+Agreement

+The Trump administration is using economic ties and access to minerals to strengthen America's geopolitical position vis-à-vis China and Russia.
+The Trump administration has already taken steps toward these changes.
+Ambassadors in Africa have been repurposed more as negotiators than diplomats and advisors to the Trump administration.
+They negotiated a peace agreement between the DRC and Rwanda, which should benefit the United States.
+The United States is gradually advancing its interests in Africa.